 As I reflect on these scriptures, being the cynic that I am, I found myself thinking – do we really bear one another’s burdens?
 And I said NO – not unless it is a burden that:

-I know – I know – those of you who read this and know me well will say, “Jan, that’s just how you think!”
-But I want you to think about your life just over the last year.
+I know – I know – those of you who read this and know me well will say, “Jan, that’s just how you think!” – that may be true about my heart and the way I see things.
+However, I want you to think about your life just over the last year.

-• How many times did you make yourself available to a friend contemplating suicide?
-(I mean, did you even give them enough attention to know that were contemplating suicide);
+- How many times did you make yourself available to a friend contemplating suicide?
+(I mean, did you even give them enough attention to know that they were contemplating suicide?
+Did you get them help beyond their insurance/finances and take the hit?);

 Maybe an easier question is: